 D:\docker-desktop-data.tar.
 Please don’t delete the

-ext4.vhdx, otherwise you would lose all your images and containers in docker.
+ext4.vhdx, otherwise you will lose all your images and containers in docker.

 In case docker icon turns red in Docker Desktop, clear the docker cache which can be found in Docker Desktop settings.